LawleyFall2017/230-fall2017/weekly_materials/week9/jsBasicExercise.md

 Finally, add another button and associated function that multiply all three values rather than adding them.

-When you're done, test it to make sure it works, and then upload calculator.html to the week9 folder on banjo.rit.edu
+When you're done, test it to make sure it works, and then upload calculator.html to your week9 folder on banjo.rit.edu.

 ## General Coding Advice